elenalenaelena/elenalenaelena.github.io/README.md

 The name of the theme is stored in the Jekyll `_config.yml` configuration file.
 You can either choose from one of the supported themes or use a remote-theme.
 To enable a theme:

-`theme: jekyll-theme-minimal` OR `remote_theme: "vsoch/docsy-jekyll"`
+`theme: theme-name` OR `remote_theme: "author/theme-name"`

-The current theme is the remote theme `docsy-jekyll`.
+The current theme is the remote theme `vsoch/docsy-jekyll`.

 ### Support